Alexander Lukashenko: First term (1994–2001)

 Lukashenko blamed foreign governments for conspiring against him and, in April 1998, expelled ambassadors from the Drazdy complex near Minsk and moved them to another building.
 The Drazdy conflict caused an international outcry and resulted in a travel ban on Lukashenko from both the EU and the US.
 Although the ambassadors eventually returned after the controversy died down, Lukashenko stepped up his rhetorical attacks against the West.
 He stated that Western governments were trying to undermine Belarus at all levels, even sports, during the 1998 Winter Olympics in Nagano, Japan.

 Upon the outbreak of the Kosovo War in 1999, Lukashenko suggested to Yugoslav President Slobodan Milošević that Yugoslavia join the Union of Russia and Belarus.

 Second term (2001–2006)

 Under the original constitution, Lukashenko should have been up for reelection in 1999.
 However, the 1996 referendum extended Lukashenko's term for two additional years.
 In the 9 September 2001 election, Lukashenko faced Vladimir Goncharik and Sergei Gaidukevich.
 During the campaign, Lukashenko promised to raise the standards of farming and social benefits as well as increase Belarus's industrial output.
 Lukashenko won in the first round with 75.65% of the vote.
-The Organization for Security and Co-operation in Europe (OSCE) said the election process "failed to meet international standards".
+The Organisation for Security and Co-operation in Europe (OSCE) said the election process "failed to meet international standards".